BretFisher/kubernetes-mastery/slides/k8smastery/course-setup.md

 ## `shpod`: For a consistent Kubernetes experience ...

-- If you are using your own Kubernetes cluster, you can use [shpod](https://github.com/jpetazzo/shpod)
+- You can use [shpod](https://github.com/bretfisher/shpod) for examples

-- `shpod` provides a shell running in a pod on your own cluster
+- `shpod` provides a shell running in a pod on the cluster

 - It comes with many tools pre-installed (helm, stern, curl, jq...)